sendgrid/docs/source/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/faq.md

 Why are some stats that I'm used to in Legacy Newsletter missing in Marketing Campaigns?
 {% endanchor %}

 Marketing Campaigns takes a slightly different approach to presenting statistics than Legacy Newsletter.
 To help you navigate these changes, we’ve created a side-by-side comparison for you to review.
-If there are specific statistics you would like available in Marketing Campaigns, please let us know by emailing us at <LegacyMigration@SendGrid.com>.
+If there are specific statistics you would like available in Marketing Campaigns, please let us know by emailing us at <a href="mailto:LegacyMigration@SendGrid.com">LegacyMigration@SendGrid.com</a>.

 In many instances you’ll find that Marketing Campaigns provides more in-depth statistics than Legacy Newsletter.
 For instance, you can view which links within a campaign were clicked most often, or which individuals opened or clicked within particular campaigns.
 Insights like these help you learn about and optimize recipient engagement.